hinza0188/cgny/README.md

 # CGNY Brickhack 2018

-We're going to make Conway's Game of Life in Hexagon.
+We're going to make an interactive Conway's Game of Life in Hexagon.

 From wikipedia:
 > The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.